karlch/vimiv/contributing.md

 see it implemented.
 Otherwise you might be disappointed afterwards if I do not accept your pull request.
 In general though I am very happy about any interest in vimiv!

+## Open issues
+Another great way to help is to work on open issues.
+Some of these obviously overlap with my TODO list.